crazybmanp/RyuZU-bot2/README.md

 A discord bot built on modularity with cogs.

 ## Configuration

+(These instructions are out of date slightly, as now some config variables can be specified in environment variables)

 In order to run, RyuZU needs a settings.json file to be created inside of its directory.
 Your file should look something like this...
 ```json
 {